 SHOULD YOU LET THE KIDS TESTIFY IN YOUR DIVORCE CASE?

-The questions you need to ask yourself if you are faced with making this request in your divorce and custody case are:
+The questions you need to ask yourself if you are faced with making this question of whether you should let the kids testify in your divorce and custody case are:

 - Why do you really want your child to testify in the case?